 Finding the center that’s not then losing my way – part 2 – Wild Bill

-Yes, there really was dead wood
+Yes, there really was dead wood.

 There were no settlements at the present site of the city of Deadwood, South Dakota until 1875 or 1876.
 I hope that when you take a look at the map below, the reason will be immediately apparent.

 (In case it’s not, here’s a TL;DR summary: That large green area around Deadwood is the Black Hills National Forest.
 The 1868 Treaty of Fort Laramie granted the Black Hills to the Sioux in perpetuity.
-George A. Custer led an expedition to the Black Hills in 1874.
+George A Custer led an expedition to the Black Hills in 1874.
 His reports of finding gold were likely exaggerated by General Alfred Terry in his dispatch sent east.
 A gold rush ensued.)

 In 1875, a miner named John Pearson found gold in a canyon he named Deadwood Gulch because the canyon’s walls were lined with dead trees.
 Starting as a mining camp, the settlement grew rapidly.
 By 1876, the population had jumped from zero two years prior to a number exceeding 5,000.
-This meant it housed about four times the city’s current population.
+This means it housed about four times the city’s current population.
 Buildings began to replace the mining camp’s tents and, beginning to see itself as a town, it dropped the ‘gulch’ but retained the name Deadwood.

 Early on, most of these wooden buildings were either saloons, dance halls, brothels, or gambling establishments – all seen as legitimate businesses and eagerly patronized by the miners.
 As one might expect from a town filled with such enterprises, Deadwood also attracted an abundance of criminal types and its reputation for lawlessness was well deserved.